Gellybean/Mathfinder-Bot/README.md

 For usability, stats and expressions share a pool of variable names.

 *NOTE* — The default character sheet contains a number of both stats and expressions that represent the values you would find on any standard character sheet.
-This includes ability scores, saves, skills, cmb/cmd, modifiers, etc. Other than class-specific features, you should find most of what you need; the goal is minimal setup with the freedom to customize how you want.
+This includes ability scores, saves, skills, cmb/cmd, modifiers, etc. Many of these values are important when using certain features, such as preset modifiers, that affect specific variables.

+That said, You can do anything you want.
+If you have in-depth homebrew rules that involve custom stats, skills, spells—whatever—you can fully customize your statblock.
+This means you can add, remove, change any single variable (stats, expressions, rows, grids).

 To view these values, use `/var` with the `List-Vars` option.

 stats